rust-lang/team/README.md

 cargo run check
 ```

-Note that, if you're using this for the first time, some of these checks will be skipped due to missing API tokens.
+Note that some of these checks will be skipped due to missing API tokens.

 ### Adding a person to the repository